School of Health Sciences and Human Performance

 Alpha Eta National Honor Society

-In March 2009, the Departments of Exercise Science and Athletic Training, Health Promotion and Physical Education, Occupational Therapy, Physical Therapy, and Speech-Language Pathology and Audiology from the School of HSHP at Ithaca College applied for and received a charter for a chapter of the Alpha Eta Society (AES).
-Founded in 1975 at the University of Florida, this national scholastic honor society for the allied health professions was formed to promote and recognize significant scholarship in, leadership in, and contributions to the field.
-Active membership in the Ithaca chapter of the society consists of candidates for a baccalaureate or a graduate degree in an allied health program, candidates for postdegree certificates in allied health programs, faculty in allied health programs, and alumni of such programs.
+Founded in 1975 at the University of Florida, the Alpha Eta Society (AES) is a national scholastic honor society for the allied health professions that was formed to promote and recognize significant scholarship in, leadership in, and contributions to the field.
+Ithaca College received its charter from the national organization in 2009.
+Active membership in the Ithaca chapter of the society consists of candidates for a baccalaureate or a graduate degree in an allied health program, candidates for postgraduate degree certificates in allied health programs, faculty in allied health programs, and alumni of such programs.
 For more information, visit the Alpha Eta National Honor Society website.

 Hands-on Learning

 Students in HSHP have myriad opportunities to apply the knowledge and skills developed in the classroom.
 The importance of experiential learning is demonstrated by our affiliation with over 1,200 sites and organizations, located throughout the United States and abroad, where our students complete fieldwork and internships.
-In addition, the school houses a faculty/staff wellness clinic, an occupational/physical therapy clinic, the Sir Alexander Ewing Speech and Hearing Clinic, athletic training facilities, healthcare simulation lab, and the Center for Life Skills (a center emphasizing an interprofessional team approach to health care).
 Each year more than 700 HSHP students complete field experiences as part of their academic program.
 Annual faculty-led short-term study abroad opportunities offer students an optional global experience.

 Over 90 percent of HSHP graduates find employment in their field or a related field or are accepted into graduate schools of their choice within one year of graduation.